victors3136/Epigraph/README.md

 This repository consists of a set of modules that can be used for:
  - generating Romanian ASR training data based on Mozilla's Common Voice Corpus' Spanish and Italian sets
- - finetuning Whisper models using said data
+ - fine-tuning Whisper models using said data
  - benchmarking different projects
  - link a server with any of the generated models in order to run inferences